mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/RP2040/README.md

 // PIO SPI is "write only" and the TFT_eSPI touch functions are not supported.
 // A touch screen could be used with a third party library on different SPI pins.

-// This invokes the PIO based SPI interface for the RP2040 processor.
+// This invokes the PIO based SPI interface for the RP2040 processor :
-#define RP2040_PIO_SPI  // Black screen if you forget this line
+#define RP2040_PIO_SPI   // Faster with all frequencies other than 125MHz, but no touch functions.

 //Pins RP2040
 #define TFT_BL     -1   // LED back-light  // 26